mledwards/connect-3-combat/README.md

-# Connext 4
+# Connect 3 Combat
-A game of Connect 4 built in next.js
+A game of Connect 3 multiplayer built in next.js

 Showcasing use of:
 - Next.js